volaradlp/validator/README.md

 2. **Encrypted Storage**: The `/sealed` directory is automatically encrypted/decrypted by Gramine, providing secure storage for sensitive data.
 3. **Input/Output Isolation**: Input and output directories are mounted separately, ensuring clear data flow boundaries.
 4. **Minimal Attack Surface**: The Gramine manifest limits the files and resources accessible to the enclave, reducing potential vulnerabilities.

-## Customization

-Feel free to modify any part of this template to fit your specific needs.
-The goal is to provide a starting point that can be easily adapted to various proof tasks.

 ## Contributing